 You might be tempted to pour a bit of gasoline or diesel fuel on a backyard fire to really get it going.
 After all, starting a fire can be hard – especially if you don’t have the best kindling to start with.

 However, pouring accelerants on a fire is not a good idea.
-They are simply too flammable, making them risky as they could cause explosions.
+They are simply too flammable, making them risky.
 If your fire is small or is slow in getting started, just add more dry pieces of kindling (the smaller, the better).

 Although it’s fine to add most kinds of paper to your fire, you’ll want to avoid adding anything that contains bright-colored dyes.
 That includes magazines along with some types of junk mail, and colored wrapping paper.